apache/kylin/website/_docs/gettingstarted/faq.md

 If you can accept the absence of new dimensions for historical data, you can build the new cube since the end time of the old cube.
 And then create a hybrid model over the old and new cube.

+#### How to solve the data security problem of Tableau connection client?

+  * Kylin's ACL control can solve this problem.
+Different analysts have the authority to work on different projects for Kylin.
+When you create a Kylin ODBC DSN, you can map different links to different analyst accounts.

 #### The query result is not exactly matched with that in Hive, what's the possible reason?

   * Possible reasons: